Monitoring and Performance Engineer

 ✨Tip Number 4

-Research the company’s recent projects and case histories, especially those related to offshore wind farms.
-Being knowledgeable about their work will help you engage in meaningful conversations during interviews and showcase your genuine interest in the role.
+Research the company’s recent projects and case histories to understand their work better.
+This knowledge will allow you to ask informed questions during the interview and show your genuine interest in joining the team.

 We think you need these skills to ace Monitoring and Performance Engineer